denzeltl/JavaScript30/06 - Type Ahead/README.md

 -   JS `fetch(URL)` fetches data (like image, text, JSON, etc.) from a URL
 -   JS `...array` spread operator targets all items in an array
 -   JS `new RegExp()` function creates a pattern for the passed in argument
+-   There is a function that would place commas in a number string